 In 2013, Beta Sigma Kappa (BSK) entered into partnership with COVD by providing an initial donation of $50,000 to endow research in vision development.

 The Beta Sigma Kappa (BSK) – COVD Research Grant program administered by the College of Optometrists in Vision Development (COVD) supports optometric and vision science faculty research and optometric resident research.
 The fund will provide support for optometric faculty research and/or optometric resident research in binocular vision and/or visual performance issues.
-The 2019 annual grant process opens September 2nd and closes October 7th.
-Since no grants were awarded in 2018, the 2019 award amount will be up to $4,000.
+The 2020 annual grant process opens September 1st and closes October 5th.
+The amount to be awarded in 2020 is anticipated to be $2,000.

 Clinical Instructor and Ph.D.
 Student

 The Ohio State University